The Numismatic Museum is one of the most important museums in Athens displaying a huge coin collection of ancient coins.

 Final thoughts on the Numismatic Museum of Athens

 If you have any questions about the Numismatic Museum of Athens, then just leave a comment below.
-If you are interested in reading about other museums, then there is a full list here – Museums in Athens.
+For a full list of the museums in Athens take a look here – Museums in Athens.